 If you're looking for a more premium machine, the MSI PS42 8RB Prestige ($1,299) is a solid choice, as it's packed with an Intel Core i7-8550U CPU, 16GB of RAM, a 512GB SSD and an Nvidia GeForce MX150 GPU.
 Featuring a slim 0.6-inch design and a wide variety of ports, it has a vivid 14-inch panel that beats the screens from the Aspire and MateBook, but its battery life (6:22) isn't anywhere near as long as what you get from those machines.

-Any of these systems should satisfy your gaming itch for The Sims 4, but if you're in the market for more powerful gaming laptops, we've got you covered from every angle.
+Any of these systems should satisfy the minimum requirements for The Sims 4, but if you're in the market for more powerful gaming laptops, we've got you covered from every angle.
 For example, we can help you find the best laptop under $500 or the best business laptops for working from home.

 Want to turn your laptop into a gaming console?
 We can help with that, too.